Bacterial Infections can be both good and bad depending on what they infect to destroy or help.

 Most plants find that a pH of 6 to 6.5 gives them the maximum nutrient availability without excess or deficiency of most nutrients.

-To treat fungi and bacteria there are some organic fungicides that can be used if you do not want to use a chemical fungicide.
+Treating Fungi and Bacteria can be done with organic fungicides, if you do not want to use a chemical fungicide.
 Eg: Sulphur is a good general fungicide BUT do NOT use it on the cucumber family (cucumber, pumpkin, zucchini, etc) as it is toxic to them.
 Look on the label as there is a warning on it to not use them on the cucumber family.

 Avoidance is another method to reduce fungus attack.
 Leave enough space between trees when planting to allow flow through of air, and water below the leaf line via a drip line in the soil if possible.
 These two avoidance methods will help air to circulate freely through the plant so the leaves do not stay wet as fungi needs moisture to infect a plant and spread to other plants.